 “Pencil” microphones often employ a circular disk-like grille to protect the front of the capsule and have side-protection from the microphone body.
 A good example of this type of grille is found in the Neumann KM 184 small-diaphragm condenser microphone.

 Similar to the circular disk, other top address microphones may have a dome-shaped grille.
 These grilles are often designed with frequency response in mind (having specific spatial dimensions around the outer casing and the diaphragm).

 A popular example of a concave-up dome-shaped grille is found in the Shure SM57 dynamic microphone.
 I was unable to find any concave down dome-shaped microphone grilles (though nearly all “non-circular” grilles are concave down by nature).

 The Shure SM57 is also featured My New Microphone's 50 Best Microphones Of All Time (With Alternate Versions & Clones).

 Even tiny lavalier microphones most often come with small detachable grilles.
 The two main focuses of these grilles are actually on reducing the amount of wind and handling noise as well as boosting the high-frequency response of the microphone.

 Removing these grilles is often as easy a twisting them off their threaded connection.
-Some smaller circular shaped grilles require the removal of the entire capsule, as they are all in one piece of the microphone body.
+Some smaller circular-shaped grilles require removing the entire capsule, as they are all in one piece of the microphone body.
 Examples, again, include the Shure SM57 and the Neumann KM 184.

 Some grilles are integrated.
 They aren't removable because they are consolidated within the microphone body.
 These types of grilles within the body of the microphone are often part of a port-like system that determines a capsule's polar pattern.
 This is often the case with the long tubes of shotgun microphones.